DragonSenses/Curiosity/Rust/ch-11/ch11-03-test-organization.md

 ```

 This code is the automatically generated test module.
 The attribute `cfg` stands for *configuration* and tells Rust that the following item should only be included given a certain configuration option.
 In this case, the configuration option is `test`, which is provided by Rust for compiling and running tests.
 By using the `cfg` attribute, Cargo compiles our test code only if we actively run the tests with `cargo test`.
 This includes any helper functions that might be within this module, in addition to the functions annotated with `#[test]`.

+### Debate on Testing Private Functions

+There’s debate within the testing community about whether or not private functions should be tested directly, and other languages make it difficult or impossible to test private functions.
+Regardless of which testing ideology you adhere to, Rust’s privacy rules do allow you to test private functions.